AnyChart/docs.anychart.com/Basic_Charts_Types/Pyramid_Chart.md

 ## Labels

 Labels of a pyramid are text boxes with additional information for presented data.
-You can tune labels using {api:anychart.charts.Pyramid#labels}**.labels()**{api} method.
+You can tune labels using {api:anychart.charts.Pyramid#labels}labels(){api} method.

 ### Connectors

 The line that joins a label with a particular pyramid point is called connector.
-You can tune connectors visual appearance using {api:anychart.charts.Pyramid#connectorStroke}**.connectorsStroke()**{api} method.
+You can tune connectors visual appearance using {api:anychart.charts.Pyramid#connectorStroke}connectorsStroke(){api} method.

 ```
   var chart = anychart.pyramid(data);